MTES-MCT/trackdechets/scripts/terraform/README.md

 You should be good to go !

-Thins to check if it doesn't work:
+Things to check if it doesn't work:

 - missing envs ?
 Add them to the terraform config if needed
 - are the resources scaled up ?
 Sometimes, Scalingo assigns 0 containers to every app except web